Skip to main content

 Honey Orange Calcite

-A deeper golden-amber variety with rich, warm tones reminiscent of honey.
-Found primarily in Mexico, this variety is prized for its translucency and depth of color.
+A deeper golden-amber variety with warm tones.
+Found primarily in Mexico, known for its translucency and depth of color.

 Peach Calcite

-A softer, paler orange-pink variety with a gentle, nurturing energy.
+A softer, paler orange-pink variety.
 Its lighter color indicates lower iron content.
 Often found in Brazil and the United States.

 Flame Calcite

 A vivid deep-orange to red-orange variety with dramatic color zoning.
-Rare and highly sought after by collectors, flame calcite often shows exceptional translucency when polished.
+Less common, often shows exceptional translucency when polished.

 Notable Origins